MIYUABB/minesweeper/README.md

 Left-click for revealing a field
 Right-click for marking a field as a mine

-Outtake: I got annoyed and bored because of the coordinates of pygame wich are so wierd.
+Outtake: I got annoyed and bored because of the coordinates of pygame wich are so wierd, so I didnt finish it yet